Infliximab Intravenous for Adults

 • Continued therapy should be carefully reconsidered in patients who show no evidence of therapeutic benefit within the first 12 weeks of treatment or after dose adjustment

-For other indications (including psoriatic arthritis, psoriasis), please contact pharmacy department.
+For other indications (including psoriatic arthritis, psoriasis), please see SPC or contact pharmacy department.

 Renal and/or hepatic impairment